 How to conduct a TIA

-- Workshop with or interview various people to discover more information and ask for further clarification.
+- Workshop with or interview various people to gather more information and request further clarification.

 - Document the findings by drafting and delivering a report.